JujuAdams/Scribble/8.0/scribble-methods.md

 |`colour`     |integer |Colour to highlight the region (a standard GameMaker BGR colour)       |
 |`blendAmount`|number  |Blend factor to apply for the highlighted region                       |

-This function expects the name of a region that has been defined in your text using the `[region,<name>]` / `[/region]` formatting tags.
+This function expects the name of a region that has been defined in your text using the `[region,<name>]` and `[/region]` formatting tags.
 You can get the name of the region that the player is currently highlighting with their cursor by using `.region_detect()`.

 &nbsp;